 While there are many variations on cream cheese and buttercream frostings, generally, cream cheese frosting is a bit smoother and less stiff in comparison to buttercream.

-For an example of a cream cheese frosting, check out my old fashioned carrot cake with pineapple.
+For an example of a cream cheese frosting, check out my chai buttercream with cream cheese.
 The frosting uses a combination of cream cheese and butter for a thicker frosting that still spreads easily.

 Powdered sugar is a dry ingredient you may add to your cream cheese frosting in order to thicken it.